Links on Android Authority may earn us a commission. Learn more.

 One new feature Apple has included with the iPhone 13 Pro Max is a new Cinematic video mode.
 The option brings software bokeh to video capture with the added gimmick of autofocusing on faces looking at the camera.
 This works as advertised but can be finicky with multiple faces in the scene.
 And although this mode is targeted at creators, it doesn’t offer any control over frame rate or resolution, which you can find in the regular video mode.

-Furthermore, ProRes video, Apple’s lossless video compression format for editing, will be making its way to this phone but not until “later this year.”
+ProRes video, Apple’s lossless video compression format for editing, was missing at launch but is now available.
 Although the 128GB model will be limited to 1080p ProRes due to its high data consumption.
 Overall, Apple’s videography remains one of the best in the business and the iPhone 13 Pro Max adds new tools for those who like to dabble in mobile creativity, but serious movie makers will still want some more professional kit.

 All these features are wrapped up in Apple’s traditional camera app.
 It’s still a mostly standard affair that will feel familiar no matter what phone you’re coming from.
 However the growing range of modes and icons has added to the app’s complexity.
 It’s not quite as easy or quick as it once was to find the option you’re after.